scottransom/presto/INSTALL.md

 Make sure that your `PRESTO` environment variable points to the top-level PRESTO git checkout.
 And make sure that `$PRESTO/lib` and `$PRESTO/bin` are **not** in your `PATH` or `LD_LIBRARY_PATH` or `PYTHONPATH` environment variables as we have required in the past.

 From your activated Python virtual or [Conda](https://docs.conda.io/) environment, make sure that you have `meson`, `meson-python`, `ninja`, and a recent `pip` installed (also Python >=3.8):

-`pip install meson meson-python ninja` or `conda install meson meson-python ninja` and
+`pip install meson meson-python ninja` or `conda install meson meson-python ninja`

+and

 `pip install --upgrade pip`.

-Now build the C/Fortran codes:
+Now setup the C/Fortran code builds:

 `cd $PRESTO`

-`meson setup build --prefix=$CONDA_PREFIX` if you use Conda/Mamba/Anaconda or
+`meson setup build --prefix=$CONDA_PREFIX` if you use Conda/Mamba/Anaconda

+or

-`meson setup build --prefix=$VIRTUAL_ENV` if you use a Python virtual environment or
+`meson setup build --prefix=$VIRTUAL_ENV` if you use a Python virtual environment

+or

-`meson setup build --prefix=$HOME` if you want things installed in your `$HOME/bin`, `$HOME/lib` directories. or, if you have sudo permissions and want to install to `/usr/local` (or equivalent):
+`meson setup build --prefix=$HOME` if you want things installed in your `$HOME/bin`, `$HOME/lib` directories.

+or, if you have `sudo` permissions and want to install to `/usr/local` (or equivalent system directory):

 `meson setup build`.

-Now build and install via:
+Now do the actual build and install via:

     meson compile -C build
     meson install -C build

+You will see a lot of compiler warnings due to my crappy C-coding (I should fix those...), but that's OK.
 There should be logs in case anything goes wrong in `$PRESTO/build/meson-logs`.
-You should be able to run `prepfold`, for example, at this time and see the usage information.
+You should be able to run `prepfold` (for example), at this time and see the usage information.
 If that doesn't work, see the **troubleshooting** information below.

 Then finally, install the Python codes and bindings via `pip`: